 When you want to travel, you can’t just pick up and go.
 You have to find a friend to watch Fido, pick a pet-friendly hotel and bring him along, or pay a boarding facility to watch him or her (which often costs hundreds of dollars).

 Depending on how long you’re gone during the day for work, you may not be able to leave your dog alone.
-Some dogs are fine being on their own for eight hours as long as they get a bathroom break and have access to food and water.
+Some dogs are fine being on their own for eight hours as long as they get a bathroom break and have access to food (check out these Badlands Ranch Superfood Complete reviews) and water.
 But some pups can get destructive and cause property damage due to separation anxiety issues.
 Even if you crate train your pup to prevent destructive behavior, he or she may cry all day and annoy your neighbors.

 It’s also important to note that many apartments don’t allow dogs and even the ones that do charge a monthly pet rent fee.
 Dogs add tons of logistical challenges to everyday life.
 They require lots of attention, exercise, and training.
 But the love they give is priceless, so they’re worth all the effort.